Selling blood tests online for over 15 years.

 C-Reactive Protein (CRP) is an inflammation marker used to assess whether there is inflammation in the body - it does not identify where the inflammation is located.
 High Sensitivity CRP (CRP-hs) is a test which is used to detect low-level inflammation which is thought to damage blood vessels which can lead to a heart attack or stroke.

 Raised levels are a risk factor for cardio-vascular disease.

 We will send you your Iron Deficiency Check Blood Test finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
 If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Iron Deficiency Check Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Iron Deficiency Check results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Iron Deficiency Check Blood Test results.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.